Reading Legs and Feet in Body Language

 The trick is to see this happening and to use it to your advantage.
 For example, if your boss is adopting these types of positions, get to the point quickly and exit.
 Remember, he's probably not that interested in what you've got to say.
 Just accept that, and stop yourself being a bore.
 When commanding soldiers, I was not good at hiding when people were boring me, but lots of them were equally bad at realising they were boring me, despite my fairly unsubtle body language (like reading emails while they were talking).
 Those close to me actually presented me with a table-tennis bat with "1 minute" written on one side and "Now go away" written on the other.
 The plan was I held it up mid-conversation when people had outstayed their welcome.

 Obviously, I never used it – that would have been far too rude.
 But, for the sake of retaining their own credibility, those people ought to have read my signals before I started blatantly ignoring them.
-If your boss rolls his eyes and shakes his head as you leave his office, you've probably not done yourself many favours.
+If your boss rolls his eyes and shakes his head as you leave his office, you've probably not done yourself many favors.
 See the signs and get out early.
 You'll look businesslike, and he'll appreciate it.

 This can also apply to things like job interviews when you're trying to impress.
 If the interviewer's feet are pointed towards you, there's a good chance he's interested in you and you're making a good impression.
 Keep it up.
 If his feet turn away, you might need to start improving your answers or change tack.
 (But don't stare at his feet throughout the interview.)